 Table 7-11 represents the difference between the baseline period and the current progress period split up by year to show the gradual trends for the 20% Clearest Days at Badlands National Park.
 All aerosol species showed improvement in light extinction other than sea salt, with various species including ammonium sulfate and particulate organic mass showing large improvements.
-The Regional Haze Rule requires no degradation on the Clearest Days since the baseline period, and the haze index value at Badlands National Park improved by 1.3 Deciviews since then.
+The Regional Haze Rule at 40 CFR § 51.308(f)(3)(i) requires no degradation on the Clearest Days since the baseline period; the haze index value at Badlands National Park improved by 1.3 Deciviews since the baseline period.